The government wants you to own an electric vehicle — but who can even afford them? | CBC News

 The government wants you to own an electric vehicle — but who can even afford them?

-Windsor is a future home for EV manufacturing, but numbers show many in the city can't afford them
+Windsor is a future home for EV manufacturing, but numbers show many in the Ontario city can't afford them

 This is the first in a three-part series, The Real Cost of Electric Vehicles, diving into the future of electric vehicles and how electrification will impact Windsor-Essex.
 Tomorrow, we'll look at the environmental impact of the change, and on Thursday, the impact on jobs in Windsor-Essex.

-As both the government and auto makers push to make car owners transition to electric vehicles, astronomical prices threaten to make that out of reach for many Canadians.
+As both the government and automakers push to make car owners transition to electric vehicles (EVs), astronomical prices threaten to make that out of reach for many Canadians.

-That means that while the federal government wants every passenger vehicle sold in Canada to be electric by 2035, unless the prices become more reasonable for the average consumer, it might not be a realistic expectation.
+That means while the federal government wants every passenger vehicle sold in Canada to be electric by 2035, unless the prices become more reasonable for the average consumer, it might not be a realistic expectation.

 James Godfrey, general manager at Eastway Toyota and Lexus of Windsor, says electric vehicles — a promise on the near horizon of buyers everywhere — are sold at much higher price points than internal combustion engine vehicles or hybrids.
 And due to supply chain issues, he says, vehicle prices in general have seen a big jump in the last few years.